stevstrong/STM32_OV7670/README.md

 - STM32F103C8T6 (blue pill);

 Software
-- STM32_OV7670.ino - sketch for the camera;
+- STM32_OV7670.ino = Arduino sketch for the camera;
-- PC tool - used during testing to read out data and evaluate the image.
+- SerialDataDumper.pde = Processing sketch used during testing to read out data and evaluate the image.